smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 2) Build the Taxonomy Service using *maven*.
    Either:
    - if you have *make* installed, in the top level github directory type *make taxonomyservice" as per Maven build instructions or
-   - Change to the taxonomyServices directory.
-In local RIF tree, go to ...rapidInquiryFacility/taxonomyServices, e.g. C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\taxonomyServices and type:
+   - Change to the taxonomyservices directory.
+In local RIF tree, go to ...rapidInquiryFacility/taxonomyservices, e.g. C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\taxonomyServices and type:

 	```